movementkitchen/website/src/pages/index.md

 Movement coaching could be just the thing you are looking for.

-Movement Kitchen brings together biomechanics based Restorative Exercise, functional fitness and yoga, weaving in the latest research in movement science with experiential and intuitive in its unique approach to movement and the body.
+Movement Kitchen brings together biomechanics based Restorative Exercise, functional fitness and yoga as therapy, weaving in the latest research in movement science with experiential and intuitive in its unique approach to movement and the body.

 It aims to:

-* Empower you to understand your body better and discover underlying causes of your injuries
 * Support you in overcoming pain and fear of getting re-injured
-* Work with your body to optimise your movement mechanics and build more sustainable movement patterns in your daily life
+* Empower you to understand your body better and build more sustainable movement patterns in your daily life
-* Help you regain ease and joy in moving and transition to a more movement-rich lifestyle
+* Help you regain ease and joy in moving and develop a robust functional, real-life strength
-* Put you on the right path towards developing a robust functional, real-life strength